-Use of biodiesel in concentrations greater than 5% may cause major engine damage.
-Concentrations greater than 5% can also cause fuel filter restrictions that may result in a lack of power and or damage to components such as fuel tank, fuel lines, fuel pump, fuel sender and fuel injectors fuel pump and fuel injector failure.
+Use of biodiesel in concentrations greater than 5% may cause damage to your vehicle, including engine and/or exhaust after-treatment hardware 36

+(exhaust catalyst and particulate filter) failures.
+Concentrations greater than 5% can also cause fuel filter restrictions that may result in a lack of power and or damage to components such as fuel tank, fuel lines, fuel pump, fuel sender and fuel injectors fuel pump and fuel injector failures.